Latin American Studies Research Award

 The Global Citizens Grant, initiated in 2007 by Willy Oppenheim ’09, and awarded through the McKeen Center for the Common Good, provides Bowdoin students travel funding to spend 8-10 weeks learning about issues such as public health, elder and disability rights, education and environmental sustainability through serving with grassroots organizations outside of the United States.
 Since the grant’s inception, eight recipients have worked with organizations in Latin America, building on their experiences through academic and service work on their return.

-This year's Global Citizen is Meredith Outterson, '17.
-For more information on Meredith and her work in Nicaragua, please visit the Global Citizen Grant Recipient page.
+This year's Global Citizens are Sarah Frankl '16, Chris Gys '17, and Rubi Duran '16.
+For more information on their work, please visit the Global Citizen Grant Recipient page.

 Information on previous recipients of the Glabal Citizen Grant can be found here.